-Hood College, Department of Biology is accepting applications for a full-time, tenure-track opening at the Assistant Professor level for a broadly trained biologist beginning August 1, 2018.
-The successful candidate must have a strong commitment to teaching and the liberal arts, ongoing scholarly research and service to the department and College.
-Based on their expertise and interests, the successful candidate is expected to teach in the undergraduate and graduate programs, as well as actively mentor and conduct research with undergraduate and graduate students.
-Responsibilities include teaching graduate courses in immunology and cancer biology and undergraduate courses in human anatomy & physiology for nursing students.
-Candidates must possess a Ph.D. in an appropriate biological discipline; postdoctoral work and teaching experience are preferred.
+Hood College's Department of Biology has a tenure-track opening at the Assistant Professor level for an endowed chair in biofuels/bioproducts research and education beginning August, 2018.
+The successful candidate must have a strong commitment to teaching, scholarly research and service to the department and college.
+We are searching for an individual whose research is connected to biofuels/bioproducts production within the larger context of sustainability issues.
+Based on their expertise and interests, the successful candidate is expected to teach in the undergraduate and graduate programs, conduct research with undergraduate and graduate students and develop collaborations with local and regional partners to stimulate economic development in the biofuels/bioproducts area.
+Candidates must possess a Ph.D.; postdoctoral work and teaching experience are preferred.

 Please visit www.hood.edu/jobs for more details, including a description of the position.
-Qualified candidates are invited to apply on-line via our electronic application, www.hood.edu/jobs, which requires submission of a cover letter, curriculum vitae, statement of research and teaching interests, evidence of teaching effectiveness, and undergraduate and graduate transcripts.
-Candidates should arrange for three letters of recommendation to be mailed to: Biology Search Committee, Hood College, 401 Rosemont Avenue, Frederick, MD 21701 or submitted electronically to Falkenstein@hood.edu.
-When saving documents, document titles (including letters of recommendation) related to your application should include your name and the job requisition number (i.e. 17-0064-smith-cv).
+Qualified candidates are invited to apply on-line via our electronic application, www.hood.edu/jobs, which requires submission of a cover letter, curriculum vitae, statement of research and teaching interests, evidence of teaching effectiveness and undergraduate and graduate transcripts.
+Candidates should arrange for three letters of recommendation to be submitted electronically to job_biology.edu.
+When saving documents, document titles (including letters of recommendation) related to your application should include your name and the job requisition number, 17-0067 (i.e. smith17-0067).

-Questions about the position should be directed to Dr. Kathy F. Falkenstein, Ph.D., Department of Biology Chair at email@example.com.
+Questions about the position should be directed to Dr. Kathy F. Falkenstein, Ph.D., Department of Biology Chair (firstname.lastname@example.org).
 Review of applications will begin November 15, 2017 and will continue until the position is filled.

 Hood College is committed to diversity in its faculty and staff and subscribes to a policy of hiring only individuals legally eligible to work in the United States.
 An Equal Opportunity Employer/M/F/Vet/Disability